pik-software/android-verticalSwipeBehavior/README.md

 Default implementation `AlphaElevationSideEffect` change alpha and elevation of view.
 You may use `NegativeFactorFilterSideEffect` for simple composition of behavior.
 `WithoutSideEffect` does not change any properties of view.
+`PropertySideEffect` - common way for changing several properties of view.

 ``` kotlin
 class AlphaElevationSideEffect: SideEffect {